partner

 The effects of an accident on a victim are not limited to only bodily injuries and property damage.
 Many accident survivors also experience nonphysical effects, such as emotional pain and suffering.
 In Colorado, the civil justice system allows for the recovery of damages, or financial compensation, for pain and suffering in a personal injury case.
 If your claim succeeds, pain and suffering damages could greatly increase its value.
+Working with an experienced Fort Collins brain injury lawyer can help you effectively demonstrate these types of non-economic losses.

 Pain and suffering is an umbrella term used in personal injury law to refer to almost any type of intangible damage that a victim suffers in an accident.
-They are also referred to as noneconomic and general damages.
+They are also referred to as non-economic and general damages.
 They do not have a monetary value and therefore are not classed in the category of economic damages.
 Pain and suffering can refer to emotional strife, in addition to many other nonphysical losses:

 Emotional pain and suffering can be experienced by an accident survivor for many reasons.
 The victim might have witnessed something traumatic that results in PTSD, for example, such as the death of a loved one in a car accident.
 The victim may have also suffered serious injuries that are life-changing and painful.
 If a preventable accident caused you emotional distress in any way, you could seek financial compensation for this type of loss during your Colorado injury claim.